St Bartholomew-the-Great: Restoration

-Charitable distributions in the churchyard on Good Friday continue a tradition established when twenty-one sixpences were placed upon the gravestone of a woman stipulating that the bequest fund an annual distribution to twenty one widows in perpetuity, with hot cross buns nowadays being given not only to widows but others.
+Charitable distributions in the churchyard on Good Friday continue a tradition established when twenty-one sixpences were placed upon the gravestone of a woman stipulating that the bequest fund an annual distribution to twenty one widows in perpetuity,.
+Hot cross buns are nowadays given not only to widows but others.

 The Priory Church was designated a Grade I listed building on 4 January 1950.
-In April 2007 it became the first Anglican parish church to charge an entrance fee to tourists not attending a worship,though this was discontinued and the church is open free of charge weekdays.
+In April 2007 it became the first Anglican parish church to charge an entrance fee to tourists not attending a worship, an experiment that was discontinued.
+The church is open free of charge daily except during events and services.

 United Benefice

-For a few years the rector of St Batholomew the Great church was simultaneously priest-in-charge of the nearby St Bartholomew the Less, though the latter retained its own Parochial church council (PCC) and churchwardens.
-On 1 June 2015 the parishes of both churches were dissolved and replaced with the new united benefice of Great St Bartholomew.
-The Rector of the former parish of St Bartholomew the Great became Rector of the united benefice and the parish boundary follows precisely those of the two former parishes.
-A single Parochial Church Council and churchwardens are responsible for both buildings.
-The parish church is St Bartholomew the Great, while St Bartholomew the Less is a chapel of ease within the parish, the latter bering part of an eucumenical and inter-faith ministry to the patients and staff at the Hospital.
+For a few years the rector of St Batholomew the Great church was simultaneously priest-in-charge of the nearby St Bartholomew the Less.
+On 1 June 2015 the two parishes were dissolved and replaced with the new united benefice of Great St Bartholomew.
+The Rector of the former parish of St Bartholomew the Great became Rector of the united benefice and the parish boundary follows those of the two former parishes.
+A single Parochial Church Council and churchwardens are responsible for both churches.
+The parish church is St Bartholomew the Great, and St Bartholomew the Less is a chapel of ease within the parish.
+The latter sits within the curtilage of St Bartholomew's Hospital and now participates in an eucumenical and inter-faith chaplaincy to the patients and staff at the Hospital.